GenomicsAotearoa/hts_workshop_mpi/docs/proficiency/2026_proficiency.md

     Examine the outputs of the file `results/provided_diamond.txt`, remembering the [BLAST6 format](https://genomicsaotearoa.github.io/hts_workshop_mpi/level2/44_annotation_protein/#comparing-the-outputs) for column meaning.

     Based on the top hit results, identify which target(s) you believe are most probable for each query sequence.
-You can find taxonomic information for each target sequence in the `reference/taxonomy.txt` folder.
+You can find taxonomic information for each target sequence in the `reference/uniprot_sprot.tax` file.
 Use the target sequence name to find the most likely genus or species of the organism from which these sequences were obtained.
 Create a text file containing your conclusion.

+    !!! info "Selective reporting"

+        When looking up classification information in the `uniprot_sprot.tax` file you do not need to report every hit for each query.
+Use your judgement for which targets are *most likely* for each query, and just report these.

 ---